Todmorden railway station: Service changes from December 2008

 There is an hourly service to Leeds (via Halifax) in the evenings and two trains per hour to Manchester in the evenings and on Sundays.

 From the May 2014 timetable change the station gained an additional service each hour to and from the Manchester direction, which was extended to and from Burnley and Blackburn in May 2015.
 This working formerly terminated at Rochdale; it ran through from Kirkby eastbound and returned to Wigan Wallgate.

 Services from May 2015

-In May 2015, a direct service from Manchester to Burnley & Blackburn began calling at the station.
+In May 2015, a direct service from Manchester to Burnley and Blackburn began calling at the station.

 May 2019 timetable

-The summer 2019 timetable has four services per hour calling here on weekdays and Saturdays - two between Leeds and Manchester via Bradford (one of which now runs to Chester via Warrington Bank Quay), one from Leeds to Manchester and Southport via Brighouse and one from Blackburn to Manchester and Southport via Burnley.
-On Sundays, there is one Leeds - Bradford - Manchester train and one between Blackburn and Southport via Manchester each hour in both directions.
+The summer 2019 timetable has four services per hour calling here on weekdays and Saturdays – two between Leeds and Manchester via Bradford (one of which now runs to Chester via Warrington Bank Quay), one from Leeds to Manchester and Southport via Brighouse and one from Blackburn to Manchester and Southport via Burnley.
+On Sundays, there is one Leeds – Bradford – Manchester train and one between Blackburn and Southport via Manchester each hour in both directions.